shapon2004/ApromoreCore/Apromore-Frontend/Readme.txt

 Commands

-npm install: to install all dependencies npm run build: to build distribution bundles
+npm install --production=false: to install all dependencies npm i -g webpack-cli: to install webpack-cli npm install: to install only production dependencies if the development dependencies have been installed and unchanged. npm run build: to build distribution bundles
     - processdiscoverer.js bundle: used for Process Discoverer
     - loganimationbpmn.js: used for Log Animation calling from the Portal.